 However, all options under consideration – apart from the existing CfD – would increase the role of the market, whether through greater exposure of those contracts to prices, or in the allocation of those contracts, in order to minimise costs which are passed to consumers.

 Options for delivering flexibility

-The government highlights that flexibility is critical for balancing supply and demand, enabling the integration of low carbon power, heat and transport, and maintaining the stability of the system.
-It states that the current market framework does not maximise the potential for the full range of flexible technologies.
+The government highlighted that flexibility is critical for balancing supply and demand, enabling the integration of low carbon power, heat and transport, and maintaining the stability of the system.
+It stated that the current market framework does not maximise the potential for the full range of flexible technologies.

 - A revenue cap and floor, under which flexibility assets would compete for a guaranteed minimum revenue (floor) from the government for each period, with a maximum revenue (cap) also introduced to protect consumers from excessive profits.

 - Introducing flexible auctions within the Capacity Market, which would be open to all low carbon technologies which meet an agreed set of flexibility criteria.

 - Introducing multipliers to the clearing price within the Capacity Market.
 Under this option, only low carbon capacity which meets the flexibility criteria would be eligible, and multipliers would be applied to their clearing price valuing flexible characteristics, such as response time, duration of capacity and location.